-City resources for community groups: Such outreach by community groups can be more impactful with public resources.
-The Pittsburgh community leader suggested that with city resources community groups could have expanded their outreach to a broader set of neighborhoods, ensuring more consistent representation across neighborhoods; helped to educate residents before the meetings; and sustained the engagement through implementation.
+Public resources for community groups: Such outreach by community groups can be more impactful with public resources.
+With public resources, community groups can expanded their outreach to a broader set of neighborhoods, ensuring more consistent representation across neighborhoods; helping to educate residents before the meetings; and sustaining the engagement through implementation.
 The Twin Cities fair housing planning process implemented that strategy, providing microgrants to community groups trusted by local residents.
 Facilitators of that process noted that funding community-based groups to conduct public meetings and collect community input was critical to bringing in the perspectives and needs of harder to reach residents, especially in immigrant communities.
 The Lower LA River Revitalization process also relied on stipends to trusted community organizations who then engaged residents in creative ways through existing community-based forums, like movie nights.

 Selecting community groups: Successful processes have depended on public officials or the taskforce overseeing the community grants knowing the community well and understanding which groups are trusted in the community and have a track record of reliability.
 They also have invested in many different groups rooted in specific neighborhoods because different communities, cultures, language needs, and trust sensitivities are best served by different locally-rooted organizations.